The road to the cross is hot!

 It was also a day of discovery when I learned that the road we were traversing towards Cutud was the first pavement ever established in the Philippines.
 Evident through a script written in a concrete, the road from Apalit to San Fernando was built in 1956 which led to the construction of the rest of the country's concrete road.

-te.
+We strutted a few more meters to hoist a jeepney which ferried us closer into the crucifixion site.
 The jeepney fare was 6 pesos but we didn't have the slightest idea of how long we will walk further to reach our goal.

-le overwhelmed the streets, foreigners and Filipinos alike.
+People overwhelmed the streets, foreigners and Filipinos alike.
 It drew the craze brought about by the presence of media, local and abroad.

 We reached the site with an imperfect timing.
 Mass crucifixion already took place wherein even a Briton was reported to have joined the tradition along with 15 other mandarame (local word for penitent).
 Eavesdropping led us to confusion and even a lot more questions.
 Did we miss it?
 Will there be no one else to be crucified, in the truest sense of the word?
 Was our purpose in getting there vanquished, defeated, spoiled?

-g for answers but no credible person was able to guarantee whether there will be another one.
+I tried looking for answers but no credible person was able to guarantee whether there will be another one.

 So, we waited it out.

-Hid from the sun via
+Hid from the sun via the installed booths nearby.

 Took a lot of pictures.